Paul Scholes: International career

-Scholes made four appearances for the England national under-18 team, scoring one goal, all of which came in 1993.
+Scholes made four appearances for the England national under-18 team, all of which came in 1993, scoring one goal.
 He scored from a penalty kick on his debut for the team on 30 March 1993 in a 4–2 win over Denmark in a friendly at the Victoria Ground.
 He was part of the England team that won the 1993 UEFA European Under-18 Championship, which was hosted in England.
 Scholes played in three of England's four matches at the tournament, including the final on 25 July in which England beat Turkey 1–0 at the City Ground.

 Scholes made his debut for the England senior team on 24 May 1997 as a 63rd-minute substitute against South Africa in a 2–1 win at Old Trafford in a friendly.
 He scored his first goal for England on his full debut on his second appearance, in a 2–0 win over Italy on 4 June at the Stade de la Beaujoire in the 1997 Tournoi de France.
 He was included in the England squad for the 1998 FIFA World Cup.
 England were grouped with Colombia, Tunisia and Romania.
 During England's first World Cup group match against Tunisia, Scholes sealed a 2–0 victory with a goal late in the game.

 His international career continued after England's elimination from the World Cup by Argentina after a penalty shoot-out in the first knock-out round.
 On 27 March 1999, Scholes managed a hat-trick for England in a game against Poland.
 In addition, Scholes scored both goals in England's 2–0 win at Hampden Park over Scotland in the UEFA Euro 2000 play-off first leg, sealing a 2–1 aggregate win and qualification for the finals tournament.
 In a qualifier against Sweden that June, Scholes became the first and last England player to be sent off in an international match at the old Wembley Stadium.